gramps-project/gramps-web-docs/docs/en/administration/import.md

 If you already use Gramps Desktop, it is strongly recommended to use the Gramps XML (`.gramps`) format to ensure your online and offline trees use the same identifiers and can be [synchronized](sync.md).

+After clicking "Import", the file is first parsed and a "Confirm Import" dialog shows a preview of the objects the file contains (people, families, events, places, and so on) before anything is added to your tree.
+Review the counts, then click "Import" in the dialog to proceed, or "Cancel" to abort without changing anything.

+!!! warning
+    A regular import is purely additive: it always creates new objects and never updates or deletes existing ones, even for objects that already exist in your tree under the same Gramps ID or handle.
+Importing the same file twice &ndash; or importing a file that overlaps with data already in the tree &ndash; will duplicate every matching object rather than merge or skip it.

+    If you need to bring in changes made elsewhere to a tree that was already imported, use [Restore from Backup](settings.md#restore-from-backup) instead, which replaces the tree to match the uploaded file rather than adding to it.

 ## Why no support for Gramps XML package?

 While Gramps XML (`.gramps`) is the preferred format for importing data, Gramps XML *package* (`.gpkg`) is not supported by Gramps Web.
 This is because the import and export routines for media files are not suited for use on a web server.